-Source: Elvik et al., 2009
+Source: Elvik et al, 2009

-2.5 Time between road crash and road death?
+2.5 Time between road accident and road death?

-A study by medical experts in European high-income countries found that about 50% of deaths from road traffic crashes occurred within minutes, either at the scene or while in transit to hospital.
-For those patients taken to hospital, around 15% of deaths occurred within 1-4 hours after the crash, but around 35%, occurred after four hours (Buylaert, 1999).
-A more recent meta- analysis of studies found that the proportion of road deaths killed within the first minutes after a crash is between 37% and 50% (CEC, 2003).
+A study by medical experts in European high-income countries found that about 50% of deaths from road traffic accidents occurred within minutes, either at the scene or while in transit to hospital.
+For those patients taken to hospital, around 15% of deaths occurred within 1-4 hours after the accident, but around 35% occurred after 4 hours (Buylaert, 1999).
+A meta-analysis of studies found that the proportion of road deaths occuring within the first minutes after an accident is between 37% and 50% (CEC, 2003).
 A comparative study of mortality among seriously injured patients across a range of countries found that for low-income and middle-income countries, the vast majority of deaths occurred in the pre-hospital phase (Hirsch & Eppinger, 1984).
-The World Health Organization has identified three phases of deaths from severe injury, as outlined in Box 1.
+The World Health Organisation has identified three phases of deaths from severe injury, as outlined in Box 1.